Vernon-van-der-Merwe/url-shortner/README.md

     - Proper error handling.
     - Proper usage of UI framework and responsive design.
 5. Code quality and readability.
     - Ability to deliver and communicate effectively.

-Please share your result on a Github repo or something similar.